Elective home education (home schooling)

 The law states that “the parent of every child of compulsory school age shall cause him/her to receive efficient full-time education suitable to his/her age, ability and aptitude and to any special educational needs s/he may have”.
 For most children, this is through attending a school, however parents are able to educate at home.

 If your child is already going to school, you will need to write to the school to tell them that you wish to remove your child from school to educate them at home.
-The school will then inform the advisory teacher for Elective Home Education at Brighter Futures for Children.
-If your child has never attended school, please inform the School Admissions Team and the advisory teacher that you are choosing to educate your child at home and do not require a school place.
+The school will then inform the elective home education officer at Brighter Futures for Children.
+If your child has never attended school, please inform the School Admissions team and the elective home education officer that you are choosing to educate your child at home and do not require a school place.

-Once the advisory teacher has been informed you are going to educate your child at home, you will be sent an information pack via post/email.
-The advisory teacher will then contact you to talk through developing a suitable, broad based curriculum so that your child can make good all-round progress.
-The advisory teacher can provide advice, guidance and support throughout your period of home education but will not teach your child/ren.
+Once the elective home education officer has been informed you are going to educate your child at home, you will be sent an information pack via post/email.
+The elective home education officer will then contact you to talk through developing a suitable, broad based curriculum so that your child can make good all-round progress.
+They can provide advice, guidance and support throughout your period of home education but will not teach your child/ren.

 You.
 If you decide to home educate, it is your (parent / carers) responsibility to organise who teaches your child and the curriculum s/he will follow.
 You can undertake the teaching yourself, pay for online or distance teaching, enrol in an online school or employ one or more tutors.
 If you decide to employ tutors there is guidance in the information pack about employing tutors safely, ensuring they are DBS checked and ensuring the safety of your child/ren during the sessions.